HuangQiang/BC-Tree/README.md

 ### Hyperplane Query Generation

 Different from [NH and FH](https://dl.acm.org/doi/abs/10.1145/3448016.3457240) that generate the hyperplane queries uniformly at random from a hypercube, we generate the hyperplane queries uniformly at random from a $d$-ball.
-We prefer this new way because it is more natural to simulate the hyperplane queries appeared in the actual applications.
-Please click [here](http://extremelearning.com.au/how-to-generate-uniformly-random-points-on-n-spheres-and-n-balls/) for more details about the concept of $d$-ball and its generation algorithm.
+We prefer this new way because it is more natural to simulate the hyperplane queries appeared in real-world applications.
+Please click [here](http://extremelearning.com.au/how-to-generate-uniformly-random-points-on-n-spheres-and-n-balls/) for more details about the $d$-ball and its generation algorithm.
 The data sets and hyperplane queries used in our experiments can be donwload [here](https://drive.google.com/drive/folders/1C9JWcMyTAUYYxM55FuMrPQ1dPJQ5vhsB?usp=sharing).

-Except for the link to download the data sets and hyperplane queries, we also enclose the sourece codes to generate the hyperplane query and the source codes for data sets deduplication, so that users can conduct experiemnts on any data sets of interests.
+Except for the link to download the data sets and hyperplane queries, we have also enclosed the sourece codes to generate the hyperplane query and the source codes for data sets deduplication, so that users can conduct experiemnts on any data sets of interests.
 Please refer to the fold `pre_process/` for more details.

 ### Data Format